 - Parent Communication, Support & Advocacy

-- Information for parents about cultural holidays, heritage months & local events as well as learning opportunities through parent workshops and resources.
+Provides information for parents about cultural holidays, heritage months & local events as well as learning opportunities through parent workshops and resources.

 - Multicultural Night

-- hosts the event - an educational and community-building evening filled with delicious food, colorful crafts, cultural dress, and fun-filled activities and entertainment.
+An educational and community-building evening filled with delicious food, colorful crafts, cultural dress, and fun-filled activities and entertainment.

 If you or your child have been the victim of discrimination, racialized teasing or other racial trauma within our community (whether the incident occurred with racist intent or not), we are here to support you in whatever ways you need.
 If you are looking for the Newton Public Schools’ Non-Discrimination protocol, you can find it here.
 Please also feel free to contact us to support you in reporting, advocacy and/or healing.

 We also partner with other FORJ chapters to work on various citywide initiatives.
-To learn more about FORJ citywide, please check out https://forjnewton.com
+To learn more about FORJ citywide, please check out https://www.forj.org/.